-I’ve spent 18 years applying my expanding skill set, my knowledge of a little bit of everything, and my experience in publishing to a strange and wonderful assortment of subject matter.
+I’ve spent almost two decades applying my expanding skill set, my knowledge of a little bit of everything, and my experience in publishing to a strange and wonderful assortment of subject matter.
 On purpose.
 I’m a generalist, and I thrive on the new subjects and new types of material that cross my desk.

 I’m your editor.
 Catch me at email@example.com to talk about your project and what kind of editing you need.

 A Little History

 Like many, many other editors, I’ve always loved books and everything about them (old-book smell included).